cwoodruff/book-network-programming-csharp/Chapter04/chapter04.md

 await kitchen.PrepareDinnerAsync();
 ```

-In this asynchronous version, the PrepareDinnerAsync method initiates all preparation tasks simultaneously and then awaits completion using Task.WhenAll.
+In this asynchronous version, the `PrepareDinnerAsync` method initiates all preparation tasks simultaneously and then awaits completion using `Task.WhenAll`.
 This method efficiently overlaps the preparation times, reducing the total preparation time to the duration of the most prolonged task, rather than the sum of all task durations.
 This example showcases the potential efficiency gains from applying asynchronous programming techniques.

 #### Avoid premature await